Volkor3-16/EO-Flashcards/README.md

 https://msdn.microsoft.com/en-us/library/a77w6kkx.aspx

 \#linuxmasterrace @ snoonet.org (More specifically, iownall555, from linuxmasterrace who made the python script to seperate the english and esperanto)

+## Installation
+The program is built for .Net Framework 4.5.2, you'll probably need that to run.

+Download the latest release from the [releases section](https://github.com/AConsolePeasant/EO-Flashcards/releases)

+Then extract the zip file to your desktop, and run setup.exe.
+This will install and automatically open the program.
+You will be able to run the program from your start menu.